 If I made myself 100% take care of this item exactly as I’m “supposed to” (for clothes think wash, dry, fold, put away…along with all the other clothes) every single day, would it be worth all the effort?
 If the answer is no, I get rid of it.

-Yes, I sometimes don’t have enough clothes…ha!
-But it means I get rid of a lot more than most people do which has significantly cut down on how bad my house gets now and improves my ability to keep it clean and organized.
-If you take nothing away from this post, the biggest things you could do is reduce the amount of stuff you have to keep clean and organized.
+If you take nothing away from this post, the biggest things you could do is reduce the amount of stuff you have to keep your ADHD home organized.
 Seriously…

-Overcoming your ADHD Cluttered Environment is About Making things Easier on Yourself.
+Home Organization for ADHD is About Making things Easier on Yourself.

 When I started trying to overcome clutter, the first step for me was to notice the areas that created the biggest problems for me.